Doctrinally Sound and Intellectually Stimulating Start Your Journey

 Budgeting Time for Ministry and Relationships

-Set clear, realistic boundaries with ministry leaders and friends about your available time, communicating clearly that your studies are an essential part of your vocational training.
-Schedule dedicated time for family or friends, viewing these relationships as essential for your emotional and spiritual health, remembering that a wise leader manages his own household well (1 Timothy 3:4, NKJV) before taking on wider responsibilities.
+Set clear, realistic boundaries with ministry leaders and friends about your available time.
+Schedule dedicated time for family or friends, viewing these relationships as essential for your emotional and spiritual health.
+Remember that a wise leader manages his own household well before taking on wider responsibilities.

 Building Margin for the Unexpected